Joseph Sheares

 Joseph Henry Hinggian Sheares (born 1943), also known as Joseph H. H. Sheares, is a Singaporean surgeon who specialises in cardiothoracic surgery.
 Born in Japanese-occupied Singapore to future president and First Lady Benjamin and Yeo Seh Geok Sheares, respectively, he had his education in the United Kingdom.
 He initially worked at Tan Tock Seng Hospital before joining Mount Elizabeth Hospital to set up a cardiac surgery unit, which would be the second in Singapore.

 Throughout his career, Sheares was involved with organisations such as the ASEAN Congress of Cardiology and served as the advisor to the government of Myanmar alongside Leslie Lam from 1993 to 1996.
 In the 2010s, he would serve on multiple disciplinary tribunals.
 He was awarded an honorary degree of Doctor of Medicine from the University of Sheffield in 1994.

 Early life and education

 Sheares was born in 1943 in Japanese-occupied Singapore to obstetrician Benjamin Sheares and midwife Yeo Seh Geok Sheares, the second of three children; his older sister is curator Constance.
 His Chinese name, Hinggian, was given to him by his mother and means "most filial".
 Sheares' parents would later go on to become the president and First Lady of Singapore in 1971.
+Due to his father's work at Kandang Kerbau Hospital (KKH), from 1945 to 1951 he and his siblings lived in Block 3 of KKH.

 Sheares had his education overseas in the United Kingdom's University of Cambridge Medical School, further training at The National Heart Hospital and Hammersmith Hospital for three years.
 In his youth, after he travelled to Houston, Texas, with the elder Sheares and watched Michael DeBakey perform on an aneurysm, he became interested in cardiothoracic surgery and would choose to specialise in it.